pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 tags: [wordpress]
 layout: guide
 showtoc: true
-permalink: docs/guides/wordpress-composer/introduction
+permalink: docs/guides/wordpress-composer
-anchorid: introduction
+anchorid: wordpress-composer
 ---

-[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site.
+Composer is a widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site.

 At the most basic level, Composer requires: